alcalcides/thenRecord/README.md

+# Then...
+Record!

-Every new language demand lots of memory to its syntax and semantic rules, so I decided record every new sentence in a simple text file full of comments (but not spamy) in order to I be able to come back wherever and reopen, seek the forgotten command and "Ctrl+C; Ctrl+V".
+This began when I noticed that every new language used demand  effort to memorize its syntax and semantic rules.
+So, as I did not want carry my copybook forever, I decided record every new sentence in a simple text file full of comments (but not spamy) in order to I be able to come back wherever and reopen, seek the forgotten command, for example, and "Ctrl+C Ctrl+V".

-A new language programming, a new file.
-A new knowledge, a new line.
-Forever, even after my retirement.
-That will help me a lot.
-Not you?
-Sorry, but set others free, ok?
+## What about the struct

+- A new discipline, programing language or whatever specific subject, a new folder in database.
+- If the subject has concepts, so there is a *topic.txt* file
+- If the subject is a kind of coding, there is a folder named *sheet* with its *samples* and *comments*

+## How this is growing up

+- A new knowledge area learning, a new entity into database
+- A new concept or a deeper learning into coding, a new block of lines

+---
+> This tends to be always in works.